drab-l/rust_nrtrace/README.md

+# nrtrace
-simple systemcall tracer implemented in rust
+Simple systemcall tracer implemented in rust.

+It is like the strace implemented in rust, but the output format is different from strace.

 Usage: